 Full-Time and Part-Time BPOCs

-Full-time day BPOCs run from 6:45 a.m. to 5:45 p.m.
-Monday through Thursday for about 6 months.
-Classes are held at the CAPCOG offices in the Mesquite training room and consist of academic lessons and physical fitness training.
-Part-time night BPOCs run from 6 to 10 p.m.
-Monday through Thursday and 8 a.m. to 5 p.m.
+Full-time day BPOCs run from 6 a.m. to about 4 p.m.
+Monday through Thursday, depending on the length of a topics lecture, for about 6 months.
+Classes are held at the CAPCOG offices in the Mesquite Training Room and consist of academic lessons and physical fitness training.
+Part-time night BPOCs run from 6 to 11 p.m.
+Monday through Thursday and 6 a.m. to 6 p.m.
 Saturdays.
 Classes are usually held off site at various locations and are geared toward working adults who find it necessary to maintain employment while attending the course.
-Please note the location of the BPOC.
+Please note the location of any upcoming BPOC.

 BPOC Testing and Registration